Alxhr0/DistroWallpapers/README.md

 Here we will store many wallpapers from various distros.

-I would like to mention that **none of these wallpapers are owned by us**.
+# Info

-If you have made a wallpaper shown here and would like credits/removal of the wallpaper, please create a github issue.
+None of these wallpapers are owned by the contributors unless specified, If you have made a wallpaper shown here and would like credits/removal of the wallpaper, please create a githubissue.

 # FAQ